 The aim of thedestroy the GnRH hormone, and for insufficient FSH and LH to be produced.
 Therefore, no mature eggs could be produced in females and no testosterone or sperm produced in males.
 By targeting this hormone, the possums would become infertile, as they could not produce eggs or sperm.

 A glycoprotein coat called the zona pellucida surrounds mammalian eggs.
 The possum zona pellucida consists of three specific proteins – ZP1, ZP2 and ZP3.
 These proteins allow sperm to attach to the egg and help the sperm’s entry into the egg.
 After fertilisation, the zona pellucida proteins ensure early embryonic development occurs.

 Effect of a vaccine on zona pellucida proteins

-The vaccine blocks the binding of sperm to the zona pellucida which prevents fertilisation.
+The aim of the vaccine was to block the binding of sperm to the zona pellucida which would prevent fertilisation.

 Find out more about this in the article, Delivering biocontrol agents to possums.

 In a 2011 report, Dr Jan Wright, Parliamentary Commissioner for the Environment wrote that although significant research effort and resources were put into possum contraceptive vaccines and hormone toxins, funding for the projects finished in September 2010.
 There was concern about the length of time required to produce results, risks associated with the biocontrol agents and potential controversy over genetic engineering.